 It was also vital that Rivkah receive the prophet’s communication before giving birth.
 Now that she understood the younger was to be favored, she could interpret Jacob clutching Esav’s heel as a divine message.
 God was showing Rivkah the means that He implanted into human nature to ensure her success.
 God also created Esav with a hairy exterior, which would also play a vital role in Rivkah’s plan.

 The Torah tells us how Esav arrives home exhausted.
-The Rabbis teach he had murdered, committed adultery and idolatry.
-A wise Rabbi said he did so, for on that day, Abraham had died: Esav—a man seeking an Earthly, hedonistic existence alone—was frustrated that his grandfather Abraham would actually perish from this Earth.
+The Rabbis teach he had murdered, committed adultery and idolatry, for on that day, Abraham had died.
+Esav—a man seeking an Earthly, hedonistic existence alone—was frustrated that his grandfather Abraham would actually perish from this Earth.
 Esav’s immortality fantasy was abruptly shattered.
 He no longer clung to any role model displayed by Abraham: “For what good is life, if it ends?”
 Esav felt.
 He therefore went astray from Abraham’s values and committed these grave acts.
 Esav, exhausted and famished, requested the lentils which Jacob had cooked.
 Jacob “instantly” countered with his offer to purchase the birthright from Esav, in exchange for the lentils.
 Thus, Jacob’s purchase was premeditated.
 He had already planned to obtain the birthright prior to this event; now the moment was ripe.
 We might explain Jacob’s readiness to obtain the birthright was due to Rivkah’s informing him of her knowledge obtained via that earlier prophecy.
 Rivkah most probably explained to Jacob years earlier what she learned, that the younger Jacob was to rule over the older.
 This is supported by Jacob’s readiness to purchase the birthright.